DanCanetti/agenda-parser/README.md

-# Event Agenda Parser
+# Event Agenda/Timeline Parser

-Parse a JSON file into a basic responsive event agenda.
+Parse a CSV file into a basic responsive event agenda.
 [View demo](https://agenda-parser.danielcanetti.com/).

 ### Usage

-I've included an example CSV in the project, fill in the timings and details of each talk and convert to a JSON file.
-Call the JSON file from the parse-csv.js script and this will create the agenda.
+I've included an example CSV in the project.
+Upload this to the demo and hit parse.

 ### To do